tinybus/tinybus/examples/esp/hello_world/README.md

 # Nonsense Hello World Logger

 This is a **rather nonsense example** that logs `"Hello World"` to the console.
 Why?
-Because we can 🚀 —and because it demonstrates the basic usage of TinyBus.
+Because we can 🚀 —and because it demonstrates the basic usage of TyBus.

 ## Running the Example